Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/ogc/browse_wfs_layers/README.md

 <h2>How to use the sample</h2>

 <p>A list of layers in the WFS service will be shown.
-Select a layer and then click the "Load selected layer" button to display it.</p>
+Select a layer to display it.</p>

 <p>Some WFS services return coordinates in X,Y order, while others return coordinates in lat/long (Y,X) order.
-If you don't see features rendered or you see features in the wrong location, use the checkbox to swap the coordinate order and reload.</p>
+If you don't see features rendered or you see features in the wrong location, use the checkbox to swap the coordinate order and reload.
+Note: the WFS service in this sample does not require coordinate swapping.</p>

 <h2>How it works</h2>